csruiliu/Riveter/README.md

 # Riveter

-A Resource-adaptive Query Suspension and Resumption System.
-It supports pipeline-level and process-level query suspension and resumption.
+An adaptive query suspension and resumption framework.
+It supports redo, pipeline-level, process-level query suspension and resumption strategy.

-## CRIU

-We also exploit `CRIU` to benchmark the performance of suspending and resuming queries at the process level.
-More details can be found [here](criu/README.md).

-## Experiments
+## Datasets

+We use TPC-H and TPC-DS benchmark to generate datasets.

-### Vanilla and TPC-H
+### TPC-H Dataset ###

 First, generating the original tables (`tbl` format) using TPC-H tools, and simply running `duckdb_tpch_data.py` can convert the table files to `parquet` or `csv` format using the following command,
 ```bash